-Economic mechanisms.
-We mainly focus on the two recent state-of-the-art NH preference specifications in the structural change literature, namely Comin, Lashkari, and Mestieri (2021) and Alder, Boppart, and Müller (2022).
+We show that this intuition holds with the two recent state-of-the-art NH preference specifications in the structural change literature, namely Comin, Lashkari, and Mestieri (2021) and Alder, Boppart, and Müller (2022).
 These preferences imply heterogeneous income elasticities across goods, such that the marginal spending composition of an additional dollar depends on the level of income.
 As an economy grows, the share of expenditures spent on necessities falls, capturing the rising living standards.
-These intratemporal spending allocation dynamics impose restrictions on the curvature of the utility function, with implications for intertemporal decisions as well: when further constrained by, e.g., labor supply dynamics, or by an empirically relevant level of risk aversion at one point in time, NH preferences imply decreasing relative risk aversion (DRRA).
-Intuitively, richer households consume a smaller share of necessities, so that taking income risks is less costly.1
+These intratemporal spending allocation dynamics impose restrictions on the curvature of the utility function, with implications for intertemporal decisions as well: when further constrained by, e.g., labor supply dynamics, or by an empirically relevant level of risk aversion at one point in time, NH preferences imply decreasing relative risk aversion (DRRA)-a property consistent with ample empirical micro evidence.1

-This property implies that growth is not neutral for the equity-efficiency trade-off, with two main forces.
+This property implies that rising living standards are not neutral for the equity-efficiency trade-off, with two main forces.
 First, dispersion in marginal utilities falls, which reduces the gains from redistributing resources from rich to poor households.
-As such, rising living standards weaken distributional concerns-a force we refer to as the distributional gains channel of growth.
+As such, rising living standards weaken distributional concerns-a force we refer to as the distributional gains channel.
 Second, income effects weaken, which increases the efficiency costs of raising revenues but also decreases the efficiency costs of paying out transfers.
-As such, rising living standards have ambiguous effects on efficiency concerns-forces we refer to as the efficiency costs channel of growth.
+As such, rising living standards have ambiguous effects on efficiency concerns-forces we refer to as the efficiency costs channel.